-LINE 3: UAVM Average monthly wind speed (m/s) REQUIRED

-Wind speed is measured at a 10m height.
+LINE 3: UAVM Average monthly wind speed (m/s) REQUIRED Wind speed is measured at a 10m height.
 To convert 2m height wind speed to a 10m height equivalent multiply the 2m height speed by 1.3.
 UAVM is required to simulate wind erosion (ACW > 0, See ACW).
 It is also required if Penman or Penman-Monteith equations are used to calculate potential ET (See IET).
 LINE 4: DIR1 Monthly % wind from North.
+May be left zero if wind erosion is not estimated.
 LINE 5: DIR2 Monthly % wind from North North East.
+May be left zero if wind erosion is not estimated.
 LINE 6: DIR3 Monthly % wind from North East.
+May be left zero if wind erosion is not estimated.
 LINE 7: DIR4 Monthly % wind from East North East.
+May be left zero if wind erosion is not estimated.
 LINE 8: DIR5 Monthly % wind from East.
+May be left zero if wind erosion is not estimated.